yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-master.md

 Default: `never`

+##### --auto_create_local_transaction_tables

+If true, transaction tables will be automatically created for any YSQL tablespace which has a placement and at least one other table in it.

+Default: `true`

 ---

 ### Security flags

-For details on enabling server-to-server encryption, see [Server-server encryption](../../../secure/tls-encryption/server-to-server).
+For details on enabling server-to-server encryption, see [Server-server encryption](../../../secure/tls-encryption/server-to-server/).

 ##### --certs_dir